3/15/2025

 4 Ways Administrators Can Support Teachers During Testing Season

 When the calendar turns to springtime, people everywhere start thinking about warm weather, new beginnings, and enjoying the outdoors.
-For teachers, however, spring signals the start of what can be a hectic, exhausting, and at times frustrating time of the school year—test season.
+For teachers, however, spring signals the start of what can be a hectic, exhausting, and at times frustrating part of the school year—test season.

 As students across the nation begin taking their seats for standardized tests, they do so with the encouragement and support of their teachers.
 These same teachers have often spent hours of classroom instruction time diligently working to prepare their students for the tests, putting together thoughtful lessons to establish familiarity with content, teaching test-taking strategies, and calming anxieties about sitting for exams.
 Teachers are the pillars that support students during test season.
 But who is supporting the teachers?

-Through positive interactions, genuine expressions of care for teachers’ overall well-being, and portrayal of confidence in the school team, administrators can help teachers not only survive but thrive during test season.
+Through positive interactions, genuine expressions of care for teachers’ overall well-being, and a portrayal of confidence in the school team, administrators can help teachers not only survive but thrive during test season.

 Here are four ways school administrators can help motivate and support teachers during assessment time.